Fort Campbell, KY

 Education and Experience:

 Baccalaureate degree from an accredited college/university or a combination of education and experiences amounting to 1,000 hours of experience in financial counseling which qualify the applicant for employment as a personal financial counselor.
-(2) Possessing and maintaining a nationally recognized and accredited Financial Counselor certification in accordance with DoDI 1342.22, or provide evidence of passing the examination requirements for accredited financial counselor certification within 6 months of employment.
-(3) Applicants must be U.S. Citizens and successfully undergo a background investigation (National Agency Check Investigation).
-(4) Other required experience includes: ability to manage client caseload, conducting group financial planning workshops and one-on-one financial counseling either face-to-face or virtually, generating training materials, maintains intensive problem solving skills, conducting individual budget preparation work, as well as the ability to schedule, coordinate, and set-up classroom including audio-visual requirements.
+Applicants are PREFERRED to possess and maintain a nationally recognized and accredited Financial Counselor certification in accordance with DoDI 1342.22, or provide evidence of passing the examination requirements for accredited financial counselor certification within 6 months of employment.
+Other required experience includes: ability to manage client caseload, conducting group financial planning workshops and one-on-one financial counseling either face-to-face or virtually, generating training materials, maintains intensive problem solving skills, conducting individual budget preparation work, as well as the ability to schedule, coordinate, and set-up classroom including audio-visual requirements.
 Reports to CIM.